Explaining the decline of US wind output power density: Results

-Input power density $\frac{\Pin}{A}$, the kinetic power in wind per rotor swept area of all operating turbines, depends on the turbine locations and their distribution of wind speeds, the turbines' hub heights, and the climate conditions and its variations.
-Input power density, as used in the multiplicative decomposition in equation~\eqref{eq:multiplicative-decomposition}, is the result of a combination of annual variations in wind conditions and different trends.
-We, therefore, applied an additive decomposition to quantify the effects of changes in wind speeds due to new turbine locations, changes in average hub heights, and annual variations (see Figure~\ref{fig:decomposition_pin-effect_trends}).
+Input power density $\frac{\Pin}{A}$, the kinetic power in wind per rotor swept area of all operating turbines, increased from \qtyincludevalue{d_in_avgwind_start}{W/m^2} in 2001 to to \qtyincludevalue{d_in_avgwind_end}{W/m^2} in 2021 (without annual variations).
+Until 2008 input power density increased \qtyincludevalue{d_in_avgwind_increase_until_2008}{W/m^2} per year.
+After 2009 the yearly increase was only \qtyincludevalue{d_in_avgwind_increase_from_2009}{W/m^2} on average (see \cref{fig:p_in_with_trends}a).

-As expected, the growth of average hub heights led to a steady increase in input power density.
-Since 2010 an increase of \unskipW/m² can be attributed to higher wind turbines.
-Furthermore, since 2013 the deployment of turbines at locations with more wind resources caused the input power density to increase but exceeds the 2010-level only after 2015.
-Between 2010 and 2013, input power density declined by \unskipW/m² due to new locations being less windy than previous ones, but since 2013 it increased by \unskipW/m² due to location choice.
-Changes in input power density due to annual variations of wind conditions are of larger amplitude and range from \unskipW/m² to \unskipW/m².
+This trend is the result of a combination of opposing effects: the effect of higher wind speeds due to larger turbine towers and the effect of new locations with lower wind speeds.
+In addition, input power density is affected by annual variations of wind speeds at the turbines locations.
+An additive decomposition was used to quantify these effects (see \cref{sec:methods-decomposition-d_in} for further details). \cref{fig:p_in_with_trends}b shows the decomposition.

-Note that the decomposition does not allow for a perfect decomposition of these three effects.
-The effect of annual variations amplifies towards the end of the time series due to the growth of hub heights and therefore also higher average wind speeds at hub heights of turbines.
-More details are described in section~\ref{subsec:methods-decomposition_power_density} and the Appendix (see Figure~\ref{fig:decomposition_pin-waterfall}).
+As expected, the growth of average hub heights has a positive effect on input power density.
+Since 2001 an increase of \qtyincludevalue{d_in_effect-of-hub-height-change}{W/m^2} can be attributed to higher wind turbines, i.e. input power density would have increased by that amount if only hub heights changed.
+At the same time the deployment of turbines at locations with less wind resources, compared at the same reference height, had a negative effect on input power density.
+Between 2001 and 2021, input power density would have decreased by \qtyincludevalue{d_in_abs-change-new_locations}{W/m^2} if only changes due to new locations were considered.
+This result is, however, sensitive to the data set used for wind speed bias correction: the trend is clear when using \qty{50}{m} and \qty{100}{m} wind speeds from the global wind atlas, but vanishes once the \qty{200}{m} version is used.
+Changes in input power density due to annual variations of wind conditions are of larger amplitude and range from \qtyincludevalue{d_in_variations_min}{W/m^2} to \qtyincludevalue{d_in_variations_max}{W/m^2}.